San Fernando, Romblon: Etymology

 It was formerly known as Pueblo de Cauit.
-In 1882, the town was renamed to Fernando, in honor of Ferdinand Magellan.
+In 1882, the town was renamed to San Fernando, in honor of Ferdinand Magellan.

 History

 Early history

 The town of San Fernando was established in 1636 as Visita de Cauit in what is today Barangay Azagra.
 It is one of two visitas in Sibuyan Island, the other being Cajidiocan.
 In 1744, Cajiodiocan was turned into a pueblo (town) which included Visita de Cauit.

 The first villages or barrios of Visita de Cauit were Pag-alad, Cangumba, Mabolo or San Roque, Canjalon, España or Canago, Agtiwa, Cangumon and Otod.
 After Romblon was made a separate district in 1853, and the local government reorganization of 1855, 17 new pueblos were created including Visita de Cauit.
 On 3 February 1868, Pueblo de Cauit was renamed Pueblo de Azagra.
 One of Azagra's villages, Visita de Pag-alad was renamed Visita de San Fernando in 1882, in honor of Ferdinand Magellan.